KILTprotocol/kilt-workshop-101/attestation.md

 ## Get some tokens as an attester

 You'll need some token in  order to attest a claim.
-Go to https://faucet.kilt.io/ and request tokens for your `[attester address]`.
+Go to https://faucet.kilt.io/ and request tokens for your `[ATTESTER'S ADDRESS]`.

 ## Code: create file